rdyar/tdfc/_desserts/wheat-germ-chocolate-twists.md

 1 cup butter, softened (2 cubes)
 1/4 cup sugar
 1/2 teaspoon almond or vanilla extract
 (this is really too dry; there appears to be a margin note to add milk "1T")
+(I added about 2 Tbsp of NF milk to get the dough to a texture that could be formed)

 Grind almonds, stop-and-go fashion, in electric blender until amonds are chopped fine.
 Combine with flour, wheat germ and salt.